The Photography Gear Behind Our Work

 Tamron 28-200mm F2.8-5.6 Lens

-This Tamron lens is my everyday companion.
+This Tamron lens is my everyday companion for landscape portraiture.

 I love it because it gives me the flexibility to capture wide, sweeping landscapes and close, intimate portraits without constantly changing lenses out in the wild.